leomartinsdev/checkout-system/README.md

 ## Installation and execution
 - Clone the repository
-- Run npm install
+- Run: npm install
-- Run npm run docker (the scripts will run everything else).
+- Run: npm run docker (the scripts will run everything else).

 ## Database information if you need it for any reasons:
 - DB_USER=root